 For climate-related reasons it is best to use the forests actively.

 Wood is becoming an ever more important product in the sustainable society, as wood captures carbon.
 Growing forest stores the carbon dioxide from the air in trees and soil in the form of carbon.
 When the trees are harvested and used for wood products, these products continue to capture carbon throughout the product's life.

-The story behind our paperboard is so compelling and unrivalled and the brands we work with love to know that they are being as environmentally responsible as possible by choosing our cards.
+The story behind our environmentally friendly cards is so compelling and unrivalled and the brands we work with love the fact that they are being as environmentally responsible as possible by choosing our recyclable gift cards.
 Holeman who own Iggesund, manage their own forests which gives them a 360 degree view of the supply chain and ensures the highest quality products at all times.
 From harvesting the genetically perfect seeds that grow into the best saplings and big strong trees; there’s a science to it.
 Iggesund plant 32m trees each year but only harvest one third of that amount which in effect means they expand the forest every year – what we call more than sustainable – so they plant at least 3 for every tree they harvest.
 The trees take 80 - 100 years to grow, during that time they absorb carbon dioxide and other greenhouse gasses to help keep our air clear.